Back to blog

 For example, an API may respond in 220 ms, but the user still sees a 2.5 second blank state because the app waits for remote config, profile, recommendations, and images before drawing anything.
 The checklist should ask whether the screen can render a useful shell earlier, prefetch only what matters, cache the previous state, or defer secondary calls.

-- Capture cold start, warm start, tap-to-feedback, and full completion time.
+• Capture cold start, warm start, tap-to-feedback, first useful content, and full completion time.

-- Mark whether delay comes from client code, API, media, storage, or rendering.
+• Mark whether delay comes from client code, API, media, storage, rendering, background jobs, or third-party SDKs.

-- Assign a release owner for every failed budget.
+• Assign a release owner, evidence source, and rollback trigger for every failed budget.

 Mobile Performance Budget Matrix By User Flow